pantheon-systems/documentation/source/content/guides/multisite/06-search-replace.md

 ### Subdirectory WPMS

-No additional configuration is needed if you already completed the steps in [Enable Search and Replace](/guides/multisite/search-replace/#enable-search-and-replace).
-Search and replace will match the behavior of the platform’s search and replace for non-WPMS sites.
+No additional configuration is needed if you have already completed the steps in the [Enable Search and Replace](/guides/multisite/search-replace/#enable-search-and-replace) section.
+Search and Replace will match the behavior of the platform’s Search and Replace for non-WPMS sites.

 ### Subdomain WPMS

-For subdomain Multisites, environments to be replaced are defined and paired in the `sites.yml` file.
-Search and replace will run for each domain listed in the source environment that has a matching key in the target environment.
-If search and replace is enabled for an environment, but `sites.yml` does not exist, nothing will be updated.
-If `sites.yml` is different between environments, the `domain_maps` in the target environment’s `sites.yml` will be used to determine what to replace.
+Environments that need to be replaced are defined and paired in the `sites.yml` file for subdomain Multisites.
+Search and replace runs for each domain listed in the source environment that has a matching key in the target environment.
+If Search and Replace is enabled for an environment, but the `sites.yml` file does not exist, nothing will be updated.
+If the `sites.yml` file is different between environments, the `domain_maps` in the target environment’s `sites.yml` file will be used to determine what is replaced.

 1. Create a `sites.yml` file inside the `private/` folder.

-Define and pair the environments to be replaced like the sample code below.
+1. Define and pair the environments to be replaced like the sample code below.

     ```yaml:title=private/sites.yml
     ---